The Harris County Sheriff's Office will accept cash or surety bonds at 49 San Jacinto St., Houston, TX 77002.

 A written agreement entered into by the individual and his sureties that will guarantee appearance of the individual before the court or magistrate.
 However, that the individual and his sureties upon execution of such bail bond shall deposit funds with the sheriff of the county, in which the prosecution is pending, in current money of the United States, in the amount of the bond.

 "Cash Bonds" are the full amount of the bond posted by cash, cashier's check or money order.
 All cashier's checks or money orders should be made payable to the "Harris County Sheriff’s Office".
 No personal checks are accepted.
 You must have a government-issued photo ID.
+All cashier’s checks and money orders will be verified prior to approval.
+When presenting a cashier’s check please ensure you do so prior to the closing of the issuing financial institution

 If a defendant appears in court as scheduled, and the case is disposed of, the court will issue a refund order.
 All cash refunds are processed through the Harris County Auditor's Office